1. A Trinket Exchanged

 Father called us to him after our duty hours.
 We received this summons with a hint of dread, and questioning each other, could not decide on what we had done wrong.
 Summonings were not dealt out lightly!
 "Something to do with that offended Dale merchant."
 "I doubt it.
 The loss of the wine shipment was worse.
 A conveyance under your charge, if I recall."
 Our whispered dispute died when we came to the appointed room.
 I took in the scent of ancient dust, wondering why Father would have us meet him there in the low halls, a level of only storage rooms and treasuries.

-A guard ushered us to a room.
+A servant ushered us to a room.
 We entered half-heartedly, slouching before the coming reprimands, but… were met with none.
 Father strode from a table, smiling his warmest.
-For moment we stood rooted to the stone and felt confusion drown out all our unease.
+For a moment we stood rooted to the stone and felt confusion drown out all our unease.

 "I have a task for you two."

 At once a new dread grew and chores on every branch of dreariness passed through my mind.
-And finally becoming so convinced that we were to tally something, I heeded not what Father was saying – then he uttered those words, which coming from his lips, were impossible.
-My thought left me in haste, and I discerned again the dim light, the musty air.
+And finally, becoming so convinced that we were to tally something, I heeded not what Father was saying – then he uttered those words, which coming from his lips, were impossible.
+My imaginings of a desk-chained chore left me in haste, and I discerned again the dim light and the musty air.
 Surely I had heard him wrong!

 "You must find a Dwarf-smith, one who will give a reasonable price, to buy weaponry for the household and for yourselves as well."
 He looked at me.
 "You do not seem pleased."